mortar-works/mortar-website/src/site/use-cases/digital triage tool.md

 pageImage: triage03.png
 homepageImage: triage03.png
 description: |-
   Our triage tool is a highly customisable environment for supporting local authorities and place based partnerships.
-Read about how we are assessing user needs and utilising our framework to deliver digital inclusion signposting, campaigns, and service provider networks across the UK.
+Read about how we are assessing user needs and utilising our framework to deliver digital inclusion signposting, campaigns, and service provider networks across the country.

 order: 2
 ---